wxWidgets/website/develop/coding-guidelines/index.md

 there is usually absolutely no reason to avoid the use of exceptions or the standard library in the application code.

+Please notice that these guidelines apply for wxWidgets version 3.3 and newer;
+older versions still do not allow using Modern C++ (i.e., C++11 and newer) nor using any standard container (e.g., vector) or smart pointer (e.g., unique_ptr) classes.

 Also notice that some parts of the existing code may not follow these guidelines, because it could have been written before the guidelines were put in place.
 However this is not a reason to not follow them for any new code.
 In